juxor/afaq/markdown/secI3.md

 co-operative credit, exchange and production influenced him as surely as he influenced them.
-In America, as Chomsky notes, _"[i]f we go back to the labour activism from the early days of the industrial revolution, to the working class press in 1850s, and so on, its got a real anarchist strain to it.
+In America, as Chomsky notes, _"[i]f we go back to the labour activism from the early days of the industrial revolution, to the working class press in 1850s, and so on, it’s got a real anarchist strain to it.
 They never heard of European anarchism . . .
 It was spontaneous.
 They took for granted wage labour is little different from slavery, that workers should own the mills"_ [**Anarchism Interview**] As we noted in [section